konstantinklemmer/spate-gan/README.md

 *(Real and generated data from the turbulent flows dataset)*

-This is the official repository for the paper [SPATE-GAN: Improved Generative Modeling of Dynamic Spatio-Temporal Patterns with an Autoregressive Embedding Loss](https://arxiv.org/abs/2109.15044/) (Konstantin Klemmer\*, Tianlin Xu\*, Beatrice Acciaio, Daniel B. Neill).
+This is the official repository for the *AAAI 2022* paper [SPATE-GAN: Improved Generative Modeling of Dynamic Spatio-Temporal Patterns with an Autoregressive Embedding Loss](https://arxiv.org/abs/2109.15044/) (Konstantin Klemmer\*, Tianlin Xu\*, Beatrice Acciaio, Daniel B. Neill).

 \* These authors contributed equally.